 About the Program

-The MSMHC program offers a broad curriculum that balances theoretical study with practical experience.
-Based on a scientist-practitioner model, the program helps students understand the relationships between theory, research, and practice as they relate to effective mental health treatment.
+The MSMHC program—accredited under CACREP—offers a broad curriculum that meets or exceeds national standards as well as Utah licensure requirements for clinical mental health counselors, and balances professional knowledge with practical experience and skill development.
+Based on a scientist-practitioner model, the program helps students understand the relationships between counseling theory, research, and practice as they relate to effective mental health counseling.

 Plan of Study